hydroserver2/hydroserver/docs/deployment/aws-deployment.md

 }
 ```

-Once you've finished creating the SPA Routing function, go back to the CloudFront service dashboard and click
-"Create distribution".
-You can use default values for the distribution settings except for the following:
+Return to the CloudFront service dashboard, click "Create distribution," and use default values for distribution settings except for the following:

-- Origin Domain: Select the S3 bucket you created in the previous step.
+- Origin Domain: Select the S3 bucket created earlier.
-- Origin Access: Select "Origin access control settings (recommended)", then click "Create control setting" with default
+- Origin Access: Choose "Origin access control settings (recommended)," and create control setting with default values.
-values.
-- Viewer Protocol Policy: Select "Redirect HTTP to HTTPS"
+- Viewer Protocol Policy: Select "Redirect HTTP to HTTPS."
-- Viewer Request (Under Function Associations): Select "CloudFront Functions" for the function type, then select
+- Viewer Request (Under Function Associations): Choose "CloudFront Functions," then select "spa-routing" for the function ARN/Name.
-"spa-routing" for the function ARN/Name (This is the function you created in the previous step).
-- Web Application Firewall: Select "Enable security protections"
+- Web Application Firewall: Enable security protections.
-- Alternate Domain Name (CNAME): Enter the domain or subdomain you want to use for HydroServer.
+- Alternate Domain Name (CNAME): Enter the desired HydroServer domain or subdomain.
-- Custom SSL Certificate: Select the SSL certificate you created or imported in the previous section.
+- Custom SSL Certificate: Select the SSL certificate created or imported in the previous section.

-After you create the distribution, you'll see a notification that you need to update the S3 bucket policy.
-Click "Copy
-Policy", then navigate to your S3 dashboard and select the bucket you linked to the CloudFront distribution.
-Click
-"Permissions", then "Edit" under "Bucket Policy".
-Paste the policy here, then click "Save Changes".
+After creating the distribution, a notification will prompt you to update the S3 bucket policy.
+Click "Copy Policy," navigate to the S3 dashboard, select the associated bucket, click "Permissions," and "Edit" under "Bucket Policy."
+Paste the policy and click "Save Changes."

-Next, you'll need to create records in Route 53 or other DNS provider that point to your new CloudFront distribution.
-If you used Route 53, you should go to the Route 53 service dashboard and select the hosted zone you're
-using for your HydroServer deployment.
-Click "Create record", and enter the following configuration:
+Next, create records in Route 53 or other DNS providers pointing to the new CloudFront distribution.
+For Route 53 users, access the Route 53 service dashboard, select the hosted zone for HydroServer deployment, click "Create record," and configure as follows:

-- Record Name: Enter  subdomain if you want to use one.
-It must match the alternate domain name you provided to
+- Record Name: Enter a subdomain (if used), matching the alternate domain name provided to CloudFront.
-CloudFront.
-- Record Type: Select "A"
+- Record Type: Select "A."
-- Alias: True
+- Alias: True.
-- Route traffic to: Select "Alias to CloudFront distribution", then select your CloudFront distribution from the
+- Route traffic to: Choose "Alias to CloudFront distribution," then select the CloudFront distribution from the dropdown.
-dropdown.

-After entering the configuration, click "Add another record", and use the same configuration as the first record, except
-select "AAAA" as the record type instead of "A".
-Click "Create records".
+Click "Add another record" and configure the second record, selecting "AAAA" as the record type.
+Click "Create records."

-Once the records have been created and pushed to DNS servers, you should be able to enter your domain into a browser and
+Upon DNS propagation, enter your domain into a browser to view the HydroServer homepage.
+Note that full functionality requires backend application deployment.
-see the HydroServer homepage.
-Remember that the site will not be fully functional until you deploy the backend
-application.

 ## HydroServer Backend Deployment